by: Thomas Young

 Step Four: Monitoring ROI and Tracking Results

-Keep in mind the web marketing plan should identify your target market’s needs and hot buttons.
+Keep in mind the strategic digital marketing plan should identify your target market’s needs and hot buttons.
 The plan identifies how to help the target market do their job better or improve the quality of their lives.
 The good news is your business already does this!
 A strong digital marketing plan is a written document that translates to the web what your business already does well and sets strategic direction.
 A plan that follows the Four-Step Process is complete and thorough.
 This plan will result in action items and monitoring techniques that just about guarantee online success and help you beat online competitors.

 - Write a digital marketing plan, even if it is only one page in length, following these guidelines and recommendations.